kamilla-boiko/100-Days-of-Code-Python/Day13/README.md

 to debug your code.

 So, we need to debug a bunch of code that we've already written before:
-1. Debugging Odd oe Even
+1. Debugging Odd or Even
 2. Debugging Leap Year
 3. Debugging FizzBuzz